Godfrey LeMay

-Godfrey Hugh Lancelot Lemay (1919-2012) was a tutor and Emeritus Fellow at Worcester College, University of Oxford, and a former Dean of History at Worcester College.
+Godfrey Hugh Lancelot Le May (1920–2012) was a tutor and Emeritus Fellow at Worcester College, University of Oxford, and a former Dean of History at Worcester College.

 His focus area was modern British history.

-Born in South Africa, LeMay's family travelled from England to South Africa during the Boer Wars, in which his grandfather was an officer.
+Born on 7 September 1920 in South Africa, Le May's family travelled from England to South Africa during the Boer Wars, in which his grandfather was an officer.

 LeMay served as a speech writer for Winston Churchill.
 He was a political advisor to Nelson Mandela.
 LeMay's most famous student was Benazir Bhutto.

-He was living in Oxford with his wife when he died in December 2012 at the age of 93.
+He was living in Oxford with his wife when he died on 5 December 2012 at the age of 93.
 LeMay was teaching up until his death, holding tutorial sessions in his in-home office.